matt-steinwachs/cockatrice_feeder/README.md

 For every commander listed on EDHREC CockatriceFeeder will download the deck created from the average of all decks for that commander.
 Run the following:

 ```
+require 'cockatrice_feeder'
 decks = CockatriceFeeder.edhrecavg_decklist
 decks.each{|d| CockatriceFeeder.edhrecavg_deck(d)}
 ```

 #### mtgdecks
 A list of recent competitive EDH decks.
 CockatriceFeeder will go back through the list for as many pages as you specify and will automatically throw out any decks that contain currently banned cards.
-Run the following to fetch the first 2 pages of decks:
+Run the following to fetch the first page of decks:

 ```
+require 'cockatrice_feeder'
-decks = CockatriceFeeder.mtgdecks_decklist(pages = 1..2)
+decks = CockatriceFeeder.mtgdecks_decklist(pages = 1..1)
 decks.each{|d| CockatriceFeeder.mtgdecks_deck(d)}
 ```